 In conformity with Article 13.2 of the Board of Directors Regulations, "the proposals for appointing Directors submitted by the Board of Directors for consideration by the General Shareholders' Meeting and the appointment decisions adopted using the co-option procedure must be preceded by: (a) for Independent Directors, a proposal from the Appointments and Remuneration Committee; and (b) in other cases, a report from the aforementioned committee."
-Article 13.3 of the Board of Directors Regulations states that "when the Board of Directors declines the proposal or the report from the Appointments and Remuneration Committee mentioned in the above section, it must justify doing so and include a record of it in the minutes."
+Article 13.3 of the Board of Directors Regulations states that "when the Board of Directors declines the proposal or the report from the Appointments and Remuneration, it must justify doing so and include a record of it in the minutes."